Last updated on 31 July 2025

 Labour market

-• According to the latest Labour Force Survey the UK employment rate edged up slightly in the three months to August, moving to 75.0% from 74.8% in the previous reading.
-The unemployment rate also moved down slightly to 4.0% from 4.1% previously.
+• The Labour Force Survey indicates that the employment rate has moved to 75.2% in the three months to May, up minimally from 75.1% in the previous three months.
+The unemployment rate meanwhile also increased marginally to 4.7%.

 Inflation